 Ceramic heaters come in different sizes to handle both small and large spaces, and many units have fans that help circulate the warm air.
 Although the heater itself is quiet, you may be able to hear the noise of the fan when it is operating.
 These heaters work well when you are moving around or in rooms where several people need to stay warm.

 Micathermic heaters combine multiple heating technologies to deliver heat in more than one way.
 The heating elements inside micathermic heaters are encased inside a mineral known as _mica—_a stone that conducts heat very well.
 When the stones are hot, they emit radiant heat to warm objects in the room, as well as convection heat that warms the air.
 Because nonflammable stones surround the heating element, the risk of overheating is extremely minimal with this type of heater.
 The units are also very thin and quiet.

 Micathermic heaters are an excellent choice for allergy sufferers because they use the room's natural air flow to circulate heat rather than a fan, which can pick up dust and other allergens and then spread them.
 Micathermic heaters are hot to the touch, however, and may not work well in rooms used by children and pets.

 Are They Safe?

-Space heaters, both infrared and convection, are very safe when used according to the manufacturer's guidelines.
+Electric space heaters are very safe when used according to the manufacturer's guidelines.
 Most have safety features built in to protect against common dangers, such as overheating or tipping over.
-Still, they should never be left running if the homeowner is away, should never be connected to an extension cord, and should be used only in rooms equipped with smoke detectors.
-Always look for a heater bearing a stamp of approval from an independent testing company such as Underwriters Laboratories.
+You can stay safe by turning the heater off when you leave home, plugging the heater directly into an outlet rather than into an extension cord.
+Using space heaters only in rooms with smoke detectors.
+Always look for a heater bearing a stamp of approval from an independent testing company, such as Underwriters Laboratories.